nodejs/node/doc/api/fs.md

   resolved as `false`.

 Test whether or not the given path exists by checking with the file system.
+It throws when check is impossible, such as encountering permission issue.

 ### `fsPromises.lchmod(path, mode)`
 <!-- YAML